 computer room.
-A room whose primary function is to house equipment for the processing and storage of electronic data and that has a design electronic data equipment power density exceeding 20 watts per square foot of conditioned area.
+A room whose primary function is to house equipment for the processing and storage of electronic data and that has a design electronic data equipment power density of less than 20 watts per square foot of conditioned floor area or a connected design electronic data equipment load of less than 10kW.

 condensing unit.
 A factory-made assembly of refrigeration components designed to compress and liquefy a specific refrigerant.
 The unit consists of one or more refrigerant compressors, refrigerant condensers (air-cooled, evaporatively cooled, or water-cooled), condenser fans and motors (where used) and factory-supplied accessories.